Basic tools for downloading and viewing the Cal-ITP transit technology stack database.

 Docstrings are written in google style and

-auto-rendered as api documentation using mkdocstrings as specified in /docs/api.md
+auto-rendered as api documentation using mkdocstrings as specified in /docs/api.md.

-Documentation uses mkdocs and is in the /docs
+Documentation uses mkdocs and is in the /docs folder.

-It can be rendered locally using the command mkdocs serve
+It can be rendered locally using the command mkdocs serve.